(Last updated on August 5, 2024.)

 (3) Import the MusicXML file to JapoScore.
 Set necessary scales on JapoScore.

-(4) Execute “Change Note Names and Pitches from Lyrics” command.
+(4) Execute the “Change Note Names and Pitches from Lyrics” command.

-(5) Check the rusult visually.
-If not OK, got back to (2) to edit lyrics.
+(5) Check the result visually.
+If not OK, go back to (2) to edit lyrics.

 (6) If done correctly, export MusicXML file.
 Then, delete unnecessary lyrics on MuseScore.
-Staff note score is now complete.
+The staff note score is now complete.
 Export to MusicXML file.

-(7) On JapoScore, undo previsous “Change Note Names and Pitches from Lyrics” command.
-Then, execute Import Update command to import the lyric-less MusicXML file to complete the Koto or Sangen score.
+(7) On JapoScore, undo previous “Change Note Names and Pitches from Lyrics” command.
+Then, execute the Import Update command to import the lyric-less MusicXML file to complete the Koto or Sangen score.

-Note names for this command is listed below.
+Note names for this command are listed below.

 Koto(Koto_Ikuta, Koto_Seiha) note names